stwalsh4118/clio/docs/api-specs/cursor/cursor-api.md

 - Parser focuses on extraction only - session tracking and markdown export are separate tasks
 - Sessions are grouped by project - project detection (task 2-7) provides project name
 - Session manager persists state across application restarts
+- All components include comprehensive error handling and logging for stable operation